Akshay672/MERGING_OF_TWO_IPYNB_NOTEBOOKS_FILES_INTO_A_SINGLE_IPYNB_NOTEBOOK_FILE/README.md

 ### Please refer the Merging_Methods.ipynb file for all the three methods and the results of these are saved in mideweek1, mideweek2 and mideweek3 respectively.

-### Also attached the Presentaion for more better undersatnding.